 People with amnesia who played the Tetras video game, were able to describe Tetra's visual images at sleep onset, demonstrating that remote memories can influence the images from a recent awaking.
 Stickgold, 2000.

 Attention deficit

-Most preschool children with symptoms of ADHD or ADHD who were diagnosed with PCP were not offered evidence-based behavioral treatment.
+Most preschool children with symptoms of ADHD or ADHD who were diagnosed by primary physicians were not offered evidence- based behavioral treatment.
 Bannett, 2022.